SanctityEnergy/Transactive-Power-Challenge/README.md

 # Team Participation

-To register your team project for the Sovereign Legal Identity Challenge, submit a [GitHub Issue](https://github.com/SanctityEnergy/TransactiveEnergyChallenge/issues/new) with the following information:
+To register your team project for the Transactive Energy Challenge, submit a [GitHub Issue](https://github.com/SanctityEnergy/TransactiveEnergyChallenge/issues/new) with the following information:
 * The name of your project and your team name;
 * The names of your team members including the GitHub username of at least one member;
 * The URL of the GitHub repository where your project will be developed and submitted;